blog

 Each has its adherents, and each can and should be evaluated to see if it would work in the particular healthcare setting under review.

-Primary Nursing Model Definition
+Primary Care Nursing Model Definition

 Primary care nursing is when a single nurse is identified as the point of contact and primary caregiver for a patient during his or her particular hospital stay or other episode of care.
 As envisioned by staff nurses at the University of Minnesota in 1969, the primary care nursing team is composed of that lead nurse, who directly supervises the engagement of a licensed practical nurse and/or nursing assistant in that patient’s care.
 Further, the primary care nurse acts as care partner, serving as communications liaison between the patient and his or her doctor and other care team members.
 (In many facilities and systems, the position of nurse practitioner has been created to fulfill this role.)